la2050/archive/_organizations/friends-of-the-hollywood-central-park-fhcp.md

 title: Friends of the Hollywood Central Park (FHCP)
 uri: /organizations/friends-of-the-hollywood-central-park-fhcp/
 challenge_url: 'http://maker.good.is/myla2050play2015/projects/HollywoodCentralPark.html'
+extrapolated_project_ids:
+  - '5102106'
+project_titles_from_extrapolated_project_ids:
+  - Hollywood Central Park proves that LA is the Best Place to Play
 project_titles:
   - Hollywood Central Park proves that LA is the Best Place to Play
+project_titles_from_project_ids:
+  - Hollywood Central Park proves that LA is the Best Place to Play
+original_project_titles:
+  - Hollywood Central Park proves that LA is the Best Place to Play
+original_project_ids:
+  - '5102106'
 youtube_video_identifier: t_fQo1Z6VSg

 ---